microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

 b.
 Go to scenarios/natural_language_query/azurefunc/ folder

 d.
-Open the "create-func.ps1" script and provide the location, resourcegrGroup, storageaccountname, and functionname.Save the file
+Open the "create-func.ps1" script and provide the values for location, resourcegrGroup, storageaccountname, and functionname parameters.Save the file

 e.
 Run the "create-func.ps1" script and it will create the function App with function